-- 1. Where such line extension is OVERHEAD construction (any combination of primary or secondary overhead) which exceeds 300 feet from existing Cooperative primary distribution lines, the Member shall pay a non-refundable contribution in aid of construction fee of \$12.50 per foot in excess of 300 feet.
-All footage is calculated based on the sum total of both primary and secondary overhead line. - 2.
+- 1. Where such line extension is OVERHEAD construction (any combination of primary or secondary overhead), the Cooperative shall estimate the cost of the line construction at \$18.00 per foot.
+All footage is calculated based on the sum total of both primary and secondary overhead line.
+The Cooperative shall be responsible for the first \$4,000 of the overhead line extension.
+Any amounts in addition to the \$4,000 shall be paid by the Member as a non-refundable contribution in aid of construction. - 2.
 Where a member shall request UNDERGROUND PRIMARY service, the Member shall pay to the Cooperative a non-refundable contribution in aid of construction fee of \$17.00 per foot for labor for the entire distance, plus the cost of materials.
 Estimates shall be valid for a 30-day period.
 The Member also agrees to provide the trenching at a depth of forty-eight inches (48") and backfilling of the trench.
 The Cooperative will supply the warning ribbon to be installed by the Member in the trench.
 The Cooperative will supply and install all other required primary underground facilities required for the new service.
 The Member is required to provide and install all secondary underground facilities per the Cooperative's standards and specification and the line extension policy.